 What is an Intertribal?
 An intertribal is a dance where dancers in regalia are joined by friends and relatives not necessarily in regalia to dance together in the arena.
 All tribes, all dance styles, and all ages are welcome.

 What is the Drum Group Competition?
 The Drum Group Competition is a fun closing to the weekend’s festivities and a way for drum groups to earn some extra spending money while the results from the contests are being tabulated.
 The competition may be a humorous spoof of Wacipi activities or related to a popular movie or television show or even children’s games.
 The Wacipi Committee generally keeps the competition a secret until it is announced moments before the contest begins.
 Each year is something different.
 In previous years the competition has included a Team Dance where male members from each drum borrowed regalia from dancers and competed in a Team Dance.
 Another option was a competition where lead singers started a song without the drum and then their drum group had to complete the song without them.
 Singing karaoke songs and wheelbarrow and chariot races have also been popular with the crowd.
 The audience usually decides the winners of these events by their applause.

 Is seating provided?
 Yes.
-In 2012 additional seating was added in the form of bleachers, some of which are covered.
+In recent years additional seating was added in the form of bleachers, some of which are covered.